quantumlib/Cirq/docs/dev/triage.md

 **Complexity**

-* `complexity/low` - involves introducing/modifying less 1-2 concepts, should take 1-2 days max for an advanced contributor
+* `complexity/low` - involves introducing/modifying less than 1-2 concepts, should take 1-2 days max for an advanced contributor
 * `complexity/medium` - involves introducing/modifying 3-5 concepts, takes max up to a month for an advanced contributor
 * `complexity/high` - involves introducing/modifying 6+ concepts, can take more than a month for an advanced contributor to work through it, and/or modifies core concepts in Cirq

 **Skill level required** (skill/<level>)

 * `none`: no special background knowledge required
-* `beginner`: little to no background knowledge is required in the given area/* labels
+* `beginner`: little to no background knowledge is required in the given `area/*` labels
-* `advanced`: requires solid understanding at least one of the areas signalled by the area/* labels
+* `advanced`: requires solid understanding at least one of the areas signalled by the `area/*` labels
-* `expert`: requires deep insight about one or more area/* labels to design the right abstractions
+* `expert`: requires deep insight about one or more `area/*` labels to design the right abstractions

 ### Signalling work for contributors

 * `good first issue`: (`level/beginner` in the areas needed and `complexity/low` to `complexity/medium`) - the issue is relatively small, self contained, doesn't require too much QC knowledge
 * `good for learning`: (`level/advanced` in the areas needed and `complexity/low`) - the issue is relatively small, self contained, but requires digging into some areas and develop a solid understanding.
 Should be a bit harder than "good first issues".
 * `good part time project` - (`level/advanced` and `complexity/medium`) - the issue might take up a couple of months, needs a design and multiple conversations, can require digging deep into a couple of papers.
 It is still self-contained, doesn't have too much dependencies on the rest of Cirq.
-* `help wanted` - If a project lead wants help on a certain task or a high priority item needs to be done but there is no one to assign it yet, we should put the `help wanted` label on it.
+* `help wanted` - If a project lead wants help on a certain task or a high priority item needs to be done but no one is assigned to it yet, we should put the `help wanted` label on it.

 ### Implementation and design